Best Water Shoes for Hiking

 They tend to run narrow and small

-In virtually every single area, this footwear is off the charts.
+In virtually every single area, this footwear is off the charts of water shoes for hiking.
 However, they do tend to run small and narrow so it may be in your best interest to order a size or two up.Read more

 Indeed, these run small and you need to account for it.
 Some users have recommended ordering a half-size larger than you normally would but, quite honestly, you may need to go with a full size.